factopolis/factopolis/content/claims/us-highest-business-tax-rate/_index.md

 > Although the U.S. statutory tax rate is higher, the average effective rate is about the same, and the marginal rate on new investment is only slightly higher.

+When the Institute on Taxation and Economic Policy [looked at](https://itep.org/the-35-percent-corporate-tax-myth/) the effective tax rates paid by the 258 Fortune 500 companies which were profitable for every year from 2008-2015, they found that the effective tax rate was 21.2% (13.8% less than the 35% statutory rate).
+Moreover, 18 (roughly 8%) of those companies didn't pay any federal income taxes whatsoever over the entire 8 year period, and 48 (18.6%) averaged under 10%.

 It is our belief that, when most people think of the tax rate, they think about what companies actually pay (*i.e.*, the effective tax rate).
 Using the statutory rate is a bit like going to the store and looking at the [manufacturer's suggested retail price](https://en.wikipedia.org/wiki/List_price) instead of what the store is actually charging.

-In addition to common sense, it's worth noting that this statement is often made in the context of getting companies to invest in America, especially those investments which bring jobs.
-The next sentence in that CRS report mentions which rate is relevant in such cases:
+It is also worth noting that this statement is often made in the context of getting companies to invest in America, especially those investments which bring jobs.
+Going back to that CRS report mentioned earlier, the very next sentence mentions which rate is relevant in such cases:

-> The statutory rate differential is relevant for international profit shifting; effective rates are more relevant for firms’ investment levels.
+> The statutory rate differential is relevant for international profit shifting; effective rates are more relevant for firms' investment levels.

 #### Highest in the World?